vrtsev/Telegrammer/README.md

-# 'Social Up' telegram bot manager application
+# Telegram bot manager application

+Purposes of project:
+- To create custom complex ruby application architecture from scratch without any frameworks (for education purposes)
+- To create application with useful bots inside

 Advanced application with multiple telegram bots inside Purpose of this project - quick development and integration multiple telegram bots in one application